 Continuing Care and Levels of Treatment

-The discharge planning process for each patient begins as soon as they are admitted to ensure that when they are ready to leave the inpatient program a plan is ready to be put in place.
-Before you leave our inpatient center you will meet with one of our care coordinators who will be able to provide each patient with a number of outpatient treatment options so that they can determine the next best step for continued care.
+The discharge planning process for each patient at our mental health center begins as soon as they are admitted for dementia care to ensure that when they are ready to leave the inpatient program a plan is ready to be put in place.
+Before you leave our inpatient center, you will meet with one of our care coordinators who will be able to provide each patient with a number of outpatient treatment options so that they can determine the next best step for continued mental health care.

 Some may feel that a long-term placement in an assisted living facility or skilled nursing facility is most appropriate and we will do our best to make appropriate referrals.
 Others may feel that our Senior Expressions program is best.
 This is our Intensive Outpatient Program (IOP) that allows you to focus upon your treatment during the day while returning home in the evenings.
 Our IOP provides transportation to and from the program, a nutritious meal, and operates up to five days per week for three hours each day.
 Other people may feel that they are ready to return home with their loved ones with follow-up care provided by their primary care physician.